dask-contrib/dask-sql/docs/pages/sql.rst

 -------

 Identifiers can be specified with double quotes or without quotes (if there is no ambiguity with SQL keywords).
+Casing with be kept (with or without quotes).

 .. code-block:: sql